Priyanka-Dhanabal/pp4/README.md

 3. Lucidchart - used to create a flow chart to illustrate my project idea.
 5. StackEdit - To edit my readMe file content.
 6. geeks for geeks - To understand few challenges that i faced during the development of this project.
+6. smartdraw - used to draw the ERD diagram

 ### Acknowledgements